 Getting a Knowledge Panel on Google is not limited to famous people, music groups, podcasts and large corporations.
 Google has no concept of notability, it is simply trying to understand.
 It is up to you to provide the facts, and build Google’s confidence in its understanding.
 Once it has the facts and is confident in those facts, you will get a Knowledge Panel.

-Before starting on the 3 step process it is important to understand the term “named entity”.
+Before starting on the 3 step Kalicube Process for a Knowledge Panel, it is important to understand the term “named entity”.
 An entity is a thing such as a company, person, podcast, music group etc. A named entity is a specific entity such as Jason Barnard (person), Kalicube (company), The Beatles (music group).
 Knowledge panels appear on Google for entities and named entities.
 Here I will explain how to get a Knowledge Panel for any named entity (specific people, companies, podcasts, music groups…).

 Follow these links if you want to read this explanation adapted for any of the following: